polar-app/coding-interview-1/README.md

 We're going to build a language classifier.

-Implement it in the following order
+Implement it in the following order:

-NGramParser.ts
+- NGramParser.ts
-NGramProfiles.ts
+- NGramProfiles.ts
-NGramProfilesDistance.ts
+- NGramProfilesDistance.ts
+- LangClassifier.ts